Eligreu/CrazyCattle3D-OrganizedSourceCode/README.md

 I used GDRETOOLS to decompile Original CrazyCattle3D i just made it more easy to create new levels and stuff like that if you know a bit of godot engine and gdscript, it will be more easier to make new levels!

-I made an tutorial of how to make an Modded CrazyCattle3D in my youtube channel (Eligreu)! check it out!